 | Limerick | A 3–4 bed house, often detached | 3–4 | 118 m² | 96% | €3,220/m² |

-Read the two coloured columns together.
-In Dublin, €400k buys 72 m².
-In Limerick, the identical budget buys 118 m² — 64% more home for the same money.
+Read the two coloured columns together and it jumps out at you.
+In Dublin, €400k buys you 72 m².
+In Limerick, the exact same budget buys 118 m² — 64% more home for the identical money.
 That gap is the whole article.

 Dublin: €400k is a starter, not a family home

-The three-bed family house that defines “settling down” for most buyers is largely out of reach at this number inside the M50.
-At €400k in Dublin you are buying a first step onto the ladder, not the house you raise a family in.
+The three-bed family house that most people picture when they say “settling down” is largely out of reach at this number inside the M50.
+I'm not going to sugar-coat it: at €400k in Dublin you're buying your first step onto the ladder, not the house you raise the kids in.

-Cork is the cleanest “normal” result.
+Cork is the cleanest “normal” result of the four.
 The city's median asking price is almost exactly €400k, so your budget lands you right in the middle of the market — about 52% of stock sits at or below it.
 And what €400k buys is unambiguous: a 3-bed semi-detached house of around 105 m².
-Apartments barely feature — 94% of homes in the band are houses.
-If your mental image of “a family home” is a three-bed semi with a garden, Cork gives it to you at exactly this budget.
+Apartments barely get a look-in — 94% of homes in the band are houses.
+If your mental picture of “a family home” is a three-bed semi with a bit of a garden, Cork hands it to you at exactly this budget.
+Fair play to it.

 Galway: pretty, and pricier than you'd think

-Galway is the surprise.
-It's the second most expensive of the four — a city median asking price around €435,000, higher than Cork — so €400k actually sits just below the median (about 42% of stock).
-You typically get a 3-bed of around 94 m², but Galway is the only city outside Dublin where apartments meaningfully compete for your euro: roughly a third of the band is apartments, reflecting a tight, supply-constrained city core.
+Galway is the one that'll surprise you.
+It's the second dearest of the four — a city median asking price around €435,000, higher than Cork — so €400k actually sits just below the median (about 42% of stock).
+You typically get a 3-bed of around 94 m², but Galway is the only city outside Dublin where apartments genuinely compete for your euro: roughly a third of the band is apartments, which tells you everything about how tight and supply-starved that city core is.
 You get more than Dublin, less than Cork or Limerick.

 Limerick: the most home for the money

-Limerick is where €400,000 stretches furthest by a distance.
+Limerick is where your €400,000 stretches furthest, and it's not close.
 The city median asking price is around €355,000, so your budget sits comfortably in the upper third — about 64% of the market is cheaper than what you can spend.
-That buys a 3–4 bed house averaging 118 m², and detached and four-bed homes are common in the band in a way they simply aren't in Dublin.
-It is, on the numbers, the best space-per-euro of the four cities.
+That buys a 3–4 bed house averaging 118 m², and detached and four-bed homes turn up in the band in a way they simply don't in Dublin.
+On the numbers, it's the best space-per-euro of the four cities, full stop.

-Strip out beds and house-versus-apartment and the cleanest way to see the difference is the price of a single square metre of home in each city:
+Strip out the beds and the house-versus-apartment stuff and the cleanest way to see what's going on is the price of a single square metre of home in each city:

 | City | Median €/m² | m² for €400k | vs Dublin |